 This core PIM component provides a time-stamped record of every change or operation your team undertakes.

-By automatically tracking actions, from sales made to customer service complaints, optimization becomes far easier.
-Audit trails also support product information maintenance, helping to quickly identify errors for correction.
+Optimization becomes easier by automatically tracking actions, from sales to customer service complaints.
+Audit trails also support product information maintenance, helping quickly identify errors for correction.

 1. Progressive: Tracks and monitors all actions from beginning to end